-Crystals and gemstones work as energetic catalysts.
-They can be used as a focus to bring about or banish something in your life.
+Crystals and gemstones work as energetic catalysts and as spirits.
+They can be worked with to bring about or banish something in your life.
 Each crystal is its own spirit.
 They each have metaphysical properties that make them conducive for working with different intentions.
 For example, obsidian is a protective stone and also a stone that promotes grounding.
 You can tap into these energies and utilize them by working with the spirit of the stone.

 Crystals and gemstones can be worked with in healing (though I always recommend you see a doctor if you have an ailment and that you never use crystals or gemstones instead of seeking medical care).

 There are a lot of places in Minnesota where you can get crystals and gemstones.
 In Minneapolis you can’t go wrong with ZRS Fossils and Gifts.

 I want to know about your journey and how this was unveiled in your life.

 This question has a tapestry of interrelated threads from my life as an answer, but I’m going to narrow it down for the sake of brevity.

 I was born into a Catholic family and attended classes until the age of 12 when I declined to be confirmed in the church.
 From childhood I could see and sense spirits.
 At the age of 9 I began my studies of witchcraft, Wicca, paganism, and Buddhism.
 I was fortunate to have a mother and a priest who encouraged my exploration of many different spiritual paths.
 I connected with Hekate at a young age, around twelve.
 I connected with the Faeries at an even younger age, having had a profound experience with them.